Open

 Activities funded

-- Initiatives exploring market opportunities and addressing barriers to export and new market access.
+- Initiatives exploring market opportunities and directly addressing barriers to export and new market access.

-- Activities promoting collaboration among companies to grow the agricultural sector.
+- Projects that promote collaboration among companies to support growth of the sector.

 Examples of admissible projects: